Flight and expulsion of Germans from Poland during and after World War II: "Autochthons"

-Close to three million residents of Masuria (Masurs), Pomerania (Kashubians) and Upper Silesia (Silesians) were considered of Slavic descent but many of them did not identify with Polish nationality, were either bilingual or spoke German only.
-The Polish government declared these so-called "Autochthons" to be Germanized Poles, who would be re-Slavicized and serve as a proof of a continual Polish settlement.
+Close to three million residents of Upper Silesia (Silesians), Masuria (Masurs) and Pomerania (Slovincians, Kashubians) were considered of Slavic descent but many of them did not identify with Polish nationality, were either bilingual or spoke German only.
+The Polish government declared these so-called "Autochthons" to be Germanized Poles, who would be re-Polonized and serve as a proof of a continual Polish settlement.
 The Polish government aimed to retain as many "autochthons" as possible, as they were needed both for economic reasons and also for propaganda purposes, as their presence on former German soil was used to indicate an intrinsic "Polishness" character of the area and justify its incorporation into the Polish state as "Recovered Territories".
 "Verification" and "national rehabilitation" processes were set up to reveal a "dormant Polishness" and to determine which were redeemable as Polish citizens; few were actually expelled.

 The verification procedure varied in different territories and was changed several times.
 Initially, the applicants had to prove their past membership in a Polish minority organization of the German Reich, and in addition needed a warrant where three Polish locals testified their Polishness.
 In April 1945, the Upper Silesian voivode declared the fulfillment of only one of these requirements to be sufficient.
 In Masuria, a Polish last name or a Polish-speaking ancestor was sufficient.
 On the other hand, in areas like Lower Silesia and the province of Pomerania, verification was handled much more strictly.
 Of the 1,104,134 "verified autochthons" in the census of 1950, close to 900,000 were natives of Upper Silesia and Masuria.

 To the west of Cassubia in the area of Slovincian settlement, some residents were expelled along with the German population, but some remained.
 In the 1950s, mainly in the village of Kluki (formerly Klucken), a few elderly people still remembered fragments of Slovincian.

 Some non-German residents of the Recovered Territories and the Kaliningrad Oblast who were not of Slavic descent, such as the Lietuvininkai and Kursenieki were also expelled to Germany after the war.
 A similar fate occurred to the Czech speaking residents of the Czech Corner in Kladsko Land who were transferred to Czechoslovakia.

 The word "autochthon", introduced by the Polish government in 1945 for propaganda purposes, is today sometimes considered an offensive remark and direct naming as Kashubians, Silesians, Slovincians, and Masurians is preferred to avoid offending the people described.